 2. The dining hall

-You gotta check out your future four-year diet.
+You have to check out your future four-year diet.
 You just have to.
-Look at the options (especially if there is more than one dining hall—sometimes certain eateries specialize in different things) and ask about the university’s options on vegetarian/vegan/gluten free/lactose free/etc. if needed.
+Look at the options (especially if there is more than one dining hall—sometimes certain eateries specialize in different things) and ask about the university’s options on vegetarian/vegan/gluten-free/lactose-free/etc. if needed.
 Also, ask your guide if you can eat there.
 Chances are you’ll be able to, and then you can really see just what this place has to offer.
 Not that I’m saying that food should be your prime deciding factor, but if you’re on the fence between a few places, it can be a deal breaker.

 3. The classrooms

-If the tour doesn’t take you too extensively into the academic buildings, do some snooping on your own (nothing illegal, remember).
+If the tour doesn’t take you too extensively into the academic buildings, do some snooping on your own (just nothing illegal, remember).
 Peak into some of the classrooms.
 Some of the lecture halls may be smaller—or bigger—than you were expecting.

 4. The library

-Mull about here.
+Mull about in the campus library.
 Check out the different sections, both the academic stuff and the fun stuff (do they have music/movies/fiction books?).
 But more importantly, track down the study spots.
 Pay attention to the students around and noise levels too.
 Can you see yourself studying furiously for finals here?

 5. The gym/athletics center

-I need to tell you something here: when I went to college, I had no intention of ever setting foot in a gym.
-Well, I don’t know what happened, but I eventually did hit the gym...and I had fun too, might I add.
+I need to tell you something here: When I went to college, I had no intention of ever setting foot in a gym.
+Well, I don’t know what happened, but I eventually hit the gym...and I had fun, might I add.
 So whether you plan on going or not, I’d take a peak inside.
 Because if you learn one thing in college, it’s that things change—including your exercise habits.

 6. The general campus